 This parachute-style attraction allows one adult and one child to hop into a basket as you hop over Jellyfish and take in panoramic views of Paradise Bay and Pixar Pier.

 Inside Out Emotional Whirlwind is basically a carousel with less riders and up off the ground.
-It’s themed after the Pixar movie Inside Out, and is one to add into your day if you’ve already hit all of the big rides at both parks.
+It’s themed after the Pixar movie Inside Out, and is one to add into your day if you’ve already hit all of the big rides at both Disney Parks.

 Kids love this tiny train, but adults are often cramped inside tiny train cars as they glide around Fantasyland.